-- Must complete continuing education in confidentiality requirements, Health Insurance Portability and Accountability Act (HIPAA) requirements and mandated reporting; - Must sign acknowledgement and receipt of Peer Support Specialist Code of Ethics; - Satisfactory completion of criminal background checks pursuant to the, La R.S.
+- 8. Must have at least twelve (12) months of continuous recovery, which is demonstrated by a lifestyle and decisions supporting an individual's overall wellness and recovery.
+Through the Recovery Support Strategic Initiative, SAMHSA has delineated four major dimensions that support a life in recovery: - a.
+Health Overcoming or managing one's disease(s) or symptoms, and for everyone in recovery, making informed, healthy choices that support physical and emotional wellbeing; - b.
+Home A stable and safe place to live; - c.
+Purpose Meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society; and - d.
+Community Relationships and social networks that provide support, friendship, love, and hope. - 9.
+Must complete continuing education in confidentiality requirements, HIPAA requirements and mandated reporting; - 10.
+Must sign acknowledgement and receipt of Peer Support Specialist Code of Ethics; - Satisfactory completion of criminal background checks pursuant to the, La R.S.
 40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - Employees and contractors must not have a finding on the Louisiana State Adverse Action List; - Must pass a TB test prior to employment; - Must pass drug screening tests as required by provider agency's policies and procedures; - Must complete American Heart Association (AHA) recognized First Aid and CPR training.
-Psychiatrists, APRNs, PAs, RNs and LPNs are exempt from this training (See Appendix D.); - Individuals rendering PSS for the provider agency must have an NPI number and that NPI number must be included on any claim submitted by that provider agency for reimbursement, where applicable; and
+15:587 (as applicable), and any applicable state or federal law or regulation; - 12.
+Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the DHHS' OIG; - 13.
+Employees and contractors must not have a finding on the Louisiana State Adverse Action List; - 14.
+Must pass a TB test prior to employment; - 15.
+Must pass drug screening tests as required by provider agency's policies and procedures; - 16.
+Must complete American Heart Association (AHA) recognized First Aid and CPR training.
+Psychiatrists, APRNs, PAs, RNs and LPNs are exempt from this training (See Appendix D); and